The Zebra Insurance Comparison Checklist

 Before you decide one offer is “better,” verify the settings line-by-line: liability limits, collision and comprehensive deductibles, and any add-ons such as rental reimbursement or roadside assistance.
 If one quote includes extras (or quietly uses higher deductibles), it can look cheaper while providing different protection.
 If you want a quote-focused page (not a checklist), use The Zebra auto insurance quotes by ZIP code.

 A practical approach is two-pass testing: first compare quotes using your current settings, then run a second round where you change only one factor (for example, deductibles from $500 to $1,000).
 This keeps the insurance comparison clean and shows which company rewards your choices most.
+For agencies and buyers who work with volume-based acquisition, reviewing shared insurance leads for agencies can also help clarify how side-by-side lead sourcing models are typically structured.

 Quick Tip #2: If two quotes are close, compare the details that affect real outcomes: rental limits, roadside terms, claim reporting options, and whether discounts shown are already applied.
 These details can matter more than a small monthly difference.